TomiwaAribisala-git/java-maven-app/README.md

 4. Pushed the Docker Image to a docker hub repository.

+5. Provisioned a AWS EC2 Instance with Terraform.

-5. Deployed a docker-compose file containing the image to an AWS EC2 Instance.
+6. Deployed a docker-compose file containing the image to an AWS EC2 Instance.